greg-hellings/cloud-cleaner/README.md

 Current PyPI Release: [![PyPI version](https://badge.fury.io/py/cloud-cleaner.svg)](https://badge.fury.io/py/cloud-cleaner)

+# Function

+Cloud Cleaner is a utility designed to cleanup left over resources in an OpenStack environment.
+Often, when an OpenStack tenant is used for testing and ephemeral host provisioning, artifacts can be left over from previous runs for a number of reasons.
+Perhaps a test run failed and did not include proper teardown procedures.
+Perhaps someone provisioned a test resource but forgot about it or left the team and never tore it down.

+Cloud Cleaner provides a way to specify that resources fitting certain criteria ought to be expunged from the tenant.
+This can help free up quota and limit the resources being utilized to only those that are actively necessary.
+The primary component needing to be freed up are VMs, as these are resource intensive to maintain and are difficult to reuse properly.
+Other resource types can be added to Cloud Cleaner as the need arises.

 # Installation

 Cloud Cleaner depends on several Python libraries, and supports Python versions 2.7 and 3.3+.
 The recommended way to